 Fortunately, there are a lot of ways you can make your WordPress website faster.
 Some quick examples include leveraging browser caching, using a Content Delivery Network (CDN), optimizing your images, and more.
-Fortunately for you, we’ve written extensively about WordPress optimization, so you should have no problem ensuring that your website runs fast.
+Fortunately for you, we’ve written extensively about WordPress optimization plugins, so you should have no problem ensuring that your website runs fast.

 4. Use a Mobile-Friendly Theme to Cut Your Work in Half

 The easiest thing you can do to make your WordPress website more mobile-friendly is to use a responsive theme.
 This means that when you design a page, the theme will automatically adapt it to smaller devices, so you only have to do the work once.
 Almost all major WordPress themes these days are built to support mobile devices with responsive designs.